core-wg/transport-indication/draft-ietf-core-transport-indication.md

   The names registered for existing transports are identical to the URI schemes that indicate their use in the absence of Service Binding Parameters.

-  \[ It is left for review by SVCB experts whether these are a separate parameter space or we should just take ALPNs for them, like eg. h2c does. \]
+  \[ It is left for review by SVCB experts whether these are a separate parameter space or we should just take ALPNs for them, like e.g. h2c does. \]

 * `is-unique-proxy`: This is a new parameter defined in this document, and equivalent to the `has-unique-proxy` in its semantics.

   Its value is empty.

-* `cred`: This is a new parameter defined in this document, and describes COSE credentials that can authenticate the server, eg. when used with EDHOC.
+* `cred`: This is a new parameter defined in this document, and describes COSE credentials that can authenticate the server, e.g. when used with EDHOC.

   The `cred` parameter's value is a CBOR sequence of COSE Header maps as defined in {{!RFC9052}}.
   If the parameter is present, it indicates that